Skip to main content

 Each message plays in the following order:

-1. Envelope: message number, caller ID, and when it was received.
+1. Envelope: message number, caller's number (when known), and when it was received.

 2. The message audio.